james-stevens/recursor-protobuf/README.md

 All metrics are `counter` type.

-Dropped packets/bytes are bytes/packets received from PDNS Recursor that we were unable to write to the output receiver e.g. due to it being down / connection failure or the buffer was full (congestion).
+Dropped packets are packets received from PDNS Recursor that we were unable to write to the output receiver e.g. due to it being down / connection failure or the buffer was full (congestion).
+Dropped bytes are measured in bytes of JSON, that fail to get written.

 ## This is wher the `proto` file came from